Sim2Real for Soft Robotic Fish via Differentiable Simulation: Related Work

 \subsection{Soft underwater robots}

 Soft robots are difficult to optimally design and control when compared to their rigid counterparts due to the infinite dimensionality of their compliant structures.
 Due to this modeling complexity, an experienced designer must hand craft each design guided by intuition, experiments, and approximate models.
 Marchese et al. offer approaches to designing and fabricating soft fluidic elastomer robots, the type of robot we are also using in this work~\cite{marchese2015recipe}.
 Katzschmann et al. present the design, fabrication, control, and testing of a soft robotic fish with interior cavities that is hydraulically actuated.
 Their manually designed robot can swim at multiple depths and record aquatic life in the ocean~\cite{katzschmann2016hydraulic,katzschmann2018exploration}.
-Zhu et al. manually optimize the swimming performance of their robotic fish called Tunabot~\cite{zhu2019tuna}.
+Zhu et al. manually optimize the swimming performance of their robotic fish, Tunabot~\cite{zhu2019tuna}.
 The authors measured kinematics, speed, and power at increasing flapping frequencies to quantify swimming performance and find agreement in performance between real fish and their Tunabot over a wide range of frequencies.
 Zheng et al. propose to design soft robots by pre-checking controllability during the numerical design phase~\cite{zheng2019controllability}.
 FEM is used to model the dynamics of cable-driven parallel soft robot and a differential geometric method is applied to analyze the controllability of the points of interest.
 Katzschmann et al.~\cite{katzschmann2019dynamically} manually tweak the material parameters of their reduced-order FEM~\cite{thieffry2018control} with an experimental soft robotic arm to perform dynamic closed-loop control.
 Van et al. present a DC motor driven soft robotic fish which is optimized for speed and efficiency based on experimental, numerical and theoretical investigation into oscillating propulsion~\cite{van2020biomimetic}.
 Wolf et al. use a pneumatically-actuated fish-like stationary model to investigate how parameters like stiffness, strength, and frequency affect thrust force generation~\cite{wolf2020fish}.
 Wolf et al. measure thrust, side forces, and torques generated during propulsion and use a statistical linear model to examine the effects of parameter combinations on thrust generation; they show that both stiffness and frequency substantially affect swimming kinematics.
-We are not aware of any work that uses experimental observations to systematically identify the material parameters of a soft robotic design through the use of a differentiable FEM simulation environment.
+We are not aware of any work that uses a fast differentiable FEM simulation environment to learn material parameters for soft robotic fish using a bollard-pull style experimental setup.